 Whiteface is known internationally as a winter ski destination, boasting the most vertical east of the Rockies.
 What you may not know is that in the summer it transforms into one of the gnarliest downhill mountain bike centers in the country.
-Whiteface currently has 27 trails that range from easy to insane.
+Whiteface currently has twenty-seven trails.
 If you take the gondola up to Little Whiteface and ride back down, that’s more than 2,400 feet of vertical!
 A new single-track that is very user friendly makes a nice descent down from the summit.

 You may be wondering who is responsible for all of these trails?
-While many hands have played a part in breaking trail in the Whiteface Region, the heart of the operation is the Bark Eater Trails Alliance, or as they are better known: BETA.
+While many hands have played a part in breaking trail in the Whiteface Region, the heart of the operation is the Bark Eater Trails Alliance, or as it is better known: BETA.